aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 If your pod is not running, try to look for errors as they can give an indication on the problem.

-If there are too many logs messages, try deleting the Starboard pod and observe its behaviour upon restarting.
+If there are too many logs messages, try deleting the Trivy pod and observe its behaviour upon restarting.
 A new pod should spin up automatically after deleting the failed pod.

 ## ImagePullBackOff or ErrImagePull

-Check the status of the Starboard Operator pod running inside of your Kubernetes cluster.
+Check the status of the Trivy Operator pod running inside of your Kubernetes cluster.
 If the Status is ImagePullBackOff or ErrImagePull, it means that the Operator either

 * tries to access the wrong image
 * cannot pull the image from the registry

-Make sure that you are providing the right resources upon installing the Starboard Operator.
+Make sure that you are providing the right resources upon installing the Trivy Operator.

 ## CrashLoopBackOff